Delivering circles of support and accountability to protect communities from sexual harm and sexual reoffending

 Youth Service: young people aged 10 to 17

 The Circle provides a supportive social network to reduce isolation and build self-confidence whilst helping with things like schoolwork, finding new hobbies and making age appropriate friendships and relationships.
-We welcome referrals from the Bristol Be Safe Service, social care and youth offending services.
+We welcome referrals from local harmful sexual behaviour services, social care and youth offending services.

 Young Adults Service: young people aged 18 to 20